 AWS Identity and Access Management (IAM) can help you create preventive controls for many aspects of your data science enviroment.
 They can control access to your data in Amazon S3, control who can access SageMaker resources like Notebook servers, and even be applied as VPC endpoint policies to put explicit controls around the API endpoints you create in your data science environment.

 There are several IAM roles you will need in order to manage permissions and ensure separation of concerns at scale.
 Those roles are:

 Data scientist user role

-Granting Console access, start/stop Jupyter notebook, open Jupyter notebook
+Granting Console access, permissions to start/stop a Jupyter notebook, permissions to open a Jupyter notebook

 Notebook creation role

 Used by CI/CD pipeline or Service Catalog to create a Jupyter Notebook

 Notebook execution role

 Used by a Jupyter Notebook to access AWS resources